pareshaU/Drupal8/block_types/README.md

 # Drupal8

-Code snippets for Custom block type as a feature.
+Code snippets for Custom block types as a feature.